AlexanderJWard/gpu-bytes/README.md

 The following issue is a small visual bug where all posts are not equal height, ideally all posts should be the same height being responsive based on the post with the greatest height.

 This issue can be found here: https://github.com/AlexanderJWard/gpu-bytes/issues/27

-Another issue is the drafts are only clickable on the image instead of image, title, and text.

-This can be found here: https://github.com/AlexanderJWard/gpu-bytes/issues/28

 # Deployment